owlbarn/actor/README.md

 Rename ...
 DataContext and ModelContext?

+Set and Get needs re-implementation in PS module

 # How to compile & run it?

 To compile and build the system, you do not have to install all the software yourself.
 You can simply pull a ready-made container to set up development environment.